OpiumProtocol/opium-protocol-v2/docs/contracts/specs/contracts/core/registry/Registry.md

 ***Registry.initialize(_governor) ***

 > Notice: it is called only once upon deployment of the contract.
-It initializes the registry storage with the given governor address as the admin role.
+It initializes the DEFAULT_ADMIN_ROLE with the given governor address.it sets the default ProtocolParametersArgs protocol parameters

-> Details: Initializes the base RegistryStorage state
+> Details: internally, it assigns all the setters roles to the DEFAULT_ADMIN_ROLE and it sets the initial protocol parameters

 Arguments